Comey says McCabe lied, confirms he kick-started probe that led to his firing

 DOJ IG RELEASES EXPLOSIVE REPORT THAT LED TO FIRING OF EX-FBI DEPUTY DIRECTOR ANDREW MCCABE

-The report faulted McCabe for leaking information to WSJ reporter Devlin Barrett.
 Horowitz found that McCabe lacked “candor” when questioned by FBI agents on multiple occasions, and that he told agents he did not authorize the disclosure and did not know who was responsible.

 Comey's role in the probe was reported earlier Wednesday by The Daily Beast, which said Comey asked the IG to look into the leak.

 McCabe was fired from his post as FBI deputy director just days before he would have been eligible for a lifetime pension.

-Prior to his official firing, FBI Director Christopher Wray, in January, "removed" McCabe.
-The bureau announced on Jan.
-29 McCabe would be taking "terminal leave."
+Prior to his official firing, McCabe was removed from his post in January.

 At the time, Comey defended his former deputy on Twitter.